How to create and use audiences in Google Analytics 4 (GA4)

 Audience confirguration

-Audience Configuration
+Audience configuration

 1. Give the audience a descriptive name and add a more in-depth description if needed.